mrhouzlane/mina-example/README.md

 #GuessingGame

-This is a guessing game using Mina Protocol powered by EncodeClub for ZK-Bootcamp
+This is a guessing game using Mina Protocol.
+It's an exercice of Encode Club using Mina Protocol to guess a number and then guess the number multiplied by 3.

 This template uses TypeScript.